Mark your Calendars! Founders’s Day is October 13, 2024!

 Deferred or planned gifts help you to meet your own financial needs today, while supporting Delta Chi’s future needs.
 Such gifts can provide significant tax benefits for you and your family.

-The Delta Chi Educational Foundation staff welcomes the opportunity to work with you and your legal and financial advisors to establish individual deferred gift arrangements.
+The Delta Chi Foundation staff welcomes the opportunity to work with you and your legal and financial advisors to establish individual deferred gift arrangements.
 Please be sure to notify the Foundation if you are planning to include, or have already included, the Foundation in your estate plans.

 As with outright gifts, deferred gifts may be restricted and designated to specified programs based on the donor’s wishes, or they may be unrestricted to give the Foundation the flexibility to meet unforeseeable needs.

-Heritage Society: Our Heritage Society is a way for us to honor anyone who names the Delta Chi Educational Foundation as a beneficiary of a will, trust, retirement plan, life insurance policy, life income gift or other type of accepted planned giving arrangement.
-All planned gift donors are eligible to become members of the Heritage Society, as long as their planned gifts are confirmed by the DCEF.
+Heritage Society: Our Heritage Society is a way for us to honor anyone who names the Delta Chi Foundation as a beneficiary of a will, trust, retirement plan, life insurance policy, life income gift or other type of accepted planned giving arrangement.
+All planned gift donors are eligible to become members of the Heritage Society, as long as their planned gifts are confirmed by the DCF.
 The gift amount is not a factor and does not have to be disclosed.
 Heritage Society members may also choose to remain anonymous.

 Goals & Gifts: There is a gift to fit every tax planning objective.
-At your death, a will serves as a road map telling your personal representative how to distribute your assets to other people and/or to the Delta Chi Educational Foundation.
+At your death, a will serves as a road map telling your personal representative how to distribute your assets to other people and/or to the Delta Chi Foundation.
 Our Staff can work with you to find the right plan to suit your needs.

 Bequests: Leave your legacy by making a gift in your will to friends, family and the Foundation.
 A bequest is one of the simplest ways to remember those you care about most, and provide a sustainable future.

-Please contact us when you are ready to consider any of these opportunities for charitable giving to the Delta Chi Educational Foundation.
+Please contact us when you are ready to consider any of these opportunities for charitable giving to the Delta Chi Foundation.
 We will work closely with your attorney, financial advisor and/or insurance professional to ensure that we administer your gift consistent with your wishes.

-The Heritage Society members listed below have provided documentation to the Foundation office demonstrating their inclusion of the Delta Chi Educational Foundation in their estate planning by way of wills, trusts, or insurance policies.
+The Heritage Society members listed below have provided documentation to the Foundation office demonstrating their inclusion of the Delta Chi Foundation in their estate planning by way of wills, trusts, or insurance policies.

 Heritage Society Members: